mishakessler/unix-environment/README.md

 To confirm installation, run the command `zsh -v`.
 The output should be `zsh 5.8` or higher.

 To confirm Zsh has been made your default shell, run `echo $SHELL`.
 The output should be `bin/zsh`.

+If this is not the case, view the next section, _Common Errors_.

 </details>